Kinsuksingh/todo-app/README.md

-# Run todo-app locally
+# Getting Started

+## Prerequisites to run this app
+Make sure you have Node.js and Git version control system installed on your machine.
+If not, you can download them from their official websites.

+## Run Todo App Locally

-Clone the todo-app repository
+**1. Clone the todo-app repository**

 ```bash
 git clone https://github.com/Kinsuksingh/todo-app.git
 ```

-Go to the project directory
+**2. Go to the project directory**

 ```bash
   cd todo-app
 ```

-Install dependencies
+**3. Install dependencies**

 ```bash
   npm install
 ```

-Start the server
+**4. Start the server**

 ```bash
   npm start
 ```

-Now you should now be able to see the todo-app application running in your web browser at http://localhost:3000.
+***You should now be able to see the todo-app application running in your web browser at http://localhost:3000.***